glpuga/airlab_stocking_challenge_2021/0 Final files for submission/README.md

 This is the second submission we make.
 We made an incomplete submission for the deadline of November 1st.
 For that deadline unfortunately we had not completed an end-to-end solution to the challenge in time, but we had worked hard on the challenge and we wanted to share how far we had made it into the solution by submitting our code and video.

 However, after the organization invited the participants to keep submitting solutions until a new deadline set on November 8th, we made the effort to complete the missing functionality before this new deadline.
-The submission files and media (code + youtube video + this file) have been updated to reflect that.
+The submission files and media (code + youtube video + this file) have been updated for this new date.

-While we had not managed to complete functionality for the deadline of Nov 1st, we have made good progress since then and we can now submit a version that can perform product stocking.
+While we had not managed to complete functionality for the deadline of Nov 1st, we have made good progress since then and we can now submit a version that can perform product stocking in the simulated environment.

 ## Video of the submission at work

 Link to the video on youtube: https://youtu.be/N2B1DwXFJD4

-The video is also present in a file within `Final files for submission` in this repository.
+The video is also present in a file within the `Final files for submission/` folder in this repository.

 ## General approach